Jump to Way of St. Francis Stages

 Way of St. Francis: Day Seventeen, Piediluco to Poggio Bustone - Self-Service Vending Machine, PiedilucoSelf-Service Vending Machine

 When we stumbled across this self-service we were ecstatic to see nuts, coffee, snacks and even sandwiches!
 Yay!
 We could secure food for our day.
-Not ideal, machine-delivered food, but it would suffice.
+Machine-delivered food is not ideal, but it would suffice.
 Anything is better to a pilgrim than an empty belly!
 I am the type to get hangry (hunger + angry = hangry) if I don't have enough food!

-Oh dear, I went to another machine and was able to vend a nut mix and some chips.
+Oh dear, I went to another machine and it was able to properly vend a nut mix and some chips.
 I suppose that would have to do.

 If you need a water fountain, a few steps beyond the vending machines, on the lakeside, in the next parking area, there is one.